 [Phone number]

-When you finally finish your degree, looking for a job could be an exciting chapter, but it could also be daunting if you don’t know how to build your application.
+When you finally finish your degree, looking for a job can be an exciting chapter, but it could also be daunting if you don’t know how to build your application.
 You can start by constructing an engaging email to introduce yourself to your potential employer.
-Use the email introduction sample below if it is your first time to apply for a job.
+Use the email introduction sample below if it is your first time applying for a job.

-I recently graduated from [name of your school or university] with a [your degree] and am interested in applying my education to [name of company/organization].
-I am humbly confident that my skills are a good fit for the [job title].
+I recently graduated from [school or university] with a [degree] and am interested in applying my education to [company/organization].
+I’m confident that my skills are a good fit for the [job title] role.

-Despite being a fresh graduate, I have background experience for this position because I completed [relevant internships and training].
-In addition, I am eager to pursue continuing professional development to advance my career in [your field of work].
+My background and experience include [relevant internships and training].
+In addition, I am eager to pursue continuing professional development to advance my career in [field of work].

 Sincerely,